 Compare the client's P ROM on one side to the other when applicable.
-Note and compare the end feel for each range.
+Note and compare the end feel for each range (see Chapter 1 for an explanation of end feel).
 P ROM should not be used in the acute stage of injury.

-PROM of the affected joint may produce no symptoms or demonstrate restriction when shortening the muscle, but often produces pain on a full passive stretch.
+■ P ROM of the affected joint may produce no symptoms or demonstrate restriction when shortening the muscle, but often produces pain on a full passive stretch.
 The location of pain during a full passive stretch of the affected joint may help to determine if the injury is in the muscle belly or the tendon.
 Pain local to the tendon suggests tendinopathy.
 With tenosynovitis, passive movement that requires the tendon to move through its sheath may be painful.
 A full passive stretch may require more force than usual, and clicking, grating, or crepitus may be present as the tendon detaches from its sheath.
 Apply the passive stretch slowly, and limit it to a range within the client's pain tolerance.